-During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, one instance for one issuer3 in which the firm appeared to have impaired its independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
+During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, four instances across two issuers,3 in which the firm or its personnel appeared to have impaired the firm's independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.

 While we have not evaluated the underlying reasons for the instances of potential non-compliance, the number, large or small, of firm-identified instances of potential non-compliance may be reflective of the size of the firm, including any associated firms; the design and effectiveness of the firm's independence monitoring activities; and the size and/or complexity of the issuers it audits, including the number of affiliates of those issuers.
-Therefore, we caution against making any comparison of firm-identified instances of potential non-compliance across firms.
+Therefore, we caution against making any comparison of these firm-identified instances of potential non-compliance across firms.